Salkantay Trek 4 Days

 Yes, we do serve vegetarian options.
 When making a reservation, kindly mention any dietary restrictions.

-We offer water that has been boiled for at least five minutes; water purification tablets are not required.
+We offer boiled water for at least 5 minutes; water purification tablets are not required.
 As a result, on the first day, you only need one bottle of water for lunch.
 From there, you can refill your bottles before heading to Machu Picchu.

 Since the average man today is exceptionally tall, only two people can fit in each of the four-person tents we use for our tours, giving them more room and comfort.
 Unless you specifically request a private tent (single tent, $25),